peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Throws:**

 * <code>NullPointerException</code> - The parameter <code>name</code> or <code>
- value</code> is null.
+ value</code> is null. .

-* <code>IllegalArgumentException</code> - The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+* <code>IllegalArgumentException</code> - The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid. .

 ### Generate
     public String Generate()
-Generates this message's data in text form. <p>The generated message will have only Basic Latin code points (U + 0000 to U + 007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).
- </p> <p>The following applies to the following header fields: From,
+Generates this message's data in text form. <p>The generated message will have only Basic Latin code points (U + 0000 to U + 007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).</p> <p>The following applies to the following header
- To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to <code>me@[header-name]-address.invalid</code> as the address (a <code>.invalid</code> address is a reserved address that can never belong to anyone).
+ fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to
+ <code>me@[header-name]-address.invalid</code> as the address (a
+ <code>.invalid</code> address is a reserved address that can never belong
+ to anyone).
 (An exception is that the Resent-* header fields may appear more than once.)
-The generated message should always have a From header field. </p> <p>If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field). </p> <p>When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
-If the message has any other content type, only CR followed by LF is considered a line break. </p>
+The generated message should always have a From header field.</p> <p>If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).</p> <p>When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
+If the message has any other content type, only CR followed by LF is considered a line break.</p>

 **Returns:**